Categories

 Swanpool Beach

 Swanpool is a sandy cove about a mile from Kingfisher Cottage on the west side of Falmouth.
-It’s a friendly, fun and welcoming environment, which can be reached along Swanpool road or across the coast path from Maenporth beach or Gyllynvase beach.
+It’s a friendly, fun and welcoming environment, which can be reached by footpath alongside the golf course.

 Classic British seaside experience

 Along with a small collection of beach huts, one of the beach’s most popular features is the Swanpool Beach Cafe – great for hot drinks, snacks and even ponchos.
-The cafe is open all year round and is home to the “Quirky ice cream”, with flavours living up to the name – http://www.swanpoolbeach.co.uk/cafe/
+The cafe is open all year round and is home to the “Quirky ice cream” http://www.swanpoolbeach.co.uk/cafe/

-For a more substantial meal with a fantastic view, head across to the 2022 Michelin Guide recommended Hooked on the Rocks restaurant – https://www.hookedontherocksfalmouth.com where the menu includes excellently prepared crab, lobster and their speciality of scallops with seaweed butter and hazelnuts.
+For a more substantial meal with a fantastic view, head across to the highly recommended Beach House restaurant for excellently prepared crab, lobster, scallops, oysters and mussels.

-Those after a little more active entertainment can try Elemantal UK watersports school based on the beach.
-They offer equipment hire and a range of tuition including sailing, kayaking, coasteering and raft-building – https://www.elementaluk.com
+Elemantal UK watersports school offers equipment hire and a range of tuition including sailing, kayaking, coasteering and raft-building – https://www.elementaluk.com

-The beach backs onto the Swanpool Lake Nature Reserve, a Site of Special Scientific Interest (SSSI).
-This lagoon is home to a wide range of bird species along with the rare Trembling Sea Mat! http://www.swanpool.org.uk
+The beach backs onto the Swanpool Lake Nature Reserve, home to a wide range of bird species along with the rare Trembling Sea Mat! http://www.swanpool.org.uk

 At the northern end of the cove is a path on the coast which leads round to Gyllyngvase Beach about 5 minutes walk away.
 Whilst a path from the southern end loops over to Maenporth beach about 15 minutes away.